RyanAWalters/portfolio/README.md

 # Portfolio

 An index of all of my work that is on GitHub.
-Many, many more to come! *Click on the name of any project to be taken to its GitHub page.*
+Many, many more to come! *Click on the name of any project to be taken to its GitHub page. **Please note that there is much more info including screenshots and videos on the actual project GitHub pages.***

 **All programs marked with a check mark (:white_check_mark:) are complete, released software programs.**